Nani (actor): Commercial success and stardom (2021–present)

 In 2021, Nani first appeared as a revenue officer in Tuck Jagadish, alongside Ritu Varma.
-It was his second OTT release, post V and received negative reviews from critics, with his performance earning mixed reviews.
+It was his second OTT release, after V and received negative reviews from critics, with his performance earning mixed reviews.
 In the same year, Nani played dual roles of a Bengali writer and his reincarnation, an aspiring filmmaker in Shyam Singha Roy, opposite Sai Pallavi and Krithi Shetty.
 It proved to be a major commercial success.
 Sankeertana Varma of Firstpost found him to be "impressive" and added, "Nani is especially great in scenes where he is slowly moving away from Vasu and embarrassing his inner Shyam".
 The film won him another Filmfare Critics Award for Best Actor – Telugu and his third Filmfare Best Actor – Telugu nomination.

 Nani played Sundar, a Brahmin boy in love with a Christian girl, opposite Nazriya Nazim, in his first release of 2022, Ante Sundaraniki.
 The film was an average at domestic box-office, but became one of the highest-grossing releases of the year worldwide.
 Murali Krishna CH of Cinema Express stated, "Nani stay sincere and committed to his character.
 Nani serves up a reminder of how funny he can be in a role that he would perfectly fit into."
 Later the year, he appeared as Arjun Sarkaar IPS in HIT: The Second Case, revealing himself as the lead of HIT: The Third Case.

 In his first release of 2023, Nani played a young ruffian who steals coal in Dasara, reuniting with Keerthy Suresh.
 Dasara became the highest-grossing film of Nani's career, leaving behind all his previous films.
 Chirag Sehgal of News18 noted, "Nani is amazing in what he does.
 He is a treat to watch and plays his part with utmost ease and perfection.
-But, his less screentime in the first half is little disappointing."
+But, his less screen time in the first half is a little disappointing."
 In his next film Hi Nanna, Nani played a fashion photographer and single father opposite Mrunal Thakur.
 While, Neeshita Nyayapati of Hindustan Times found him to be "flawless", Raghu Bandi of The Indian Express termed him "impressive".
 The film became a commercial success worldwide.
 Both these films earned Nani nominations for Filmfare Best Actor – Telugu, and he won his first Filmfare Best Actor for Dasara.

-In his only release of 2024, Nani played a vigilant who fights against injustice in, Saripodhaa Sanivaaram, opposite Priyanka Mohan.
+In his only release of 2024, Nani played a vigilante who fights against injustice in Saripodhaa Sanivaaram, opposite Priyanka Mohan.
 Sangeetha Devi Dundoo was appreciative of his "calibrated performance" and "simmering, controlled rage".
 The film turned another box office success for him.
 In 2025, Nani played an IPS officer in HIT: The Third Case opposite Srinidhi Shetty.
 Ganesh Aaglave was appreciative of his performance and took note of his suave charm, swag and charisma.
 The film became a box office success and the highest grossing film in the franchise.
 Some commentators took note of his consecutive successes and credited him for his "content-first choices and genre versatility".
 Nani will next appear in The Paradise.